Shop our selection of natural teething toys or read our comprehensive blog below!

 What are the first signs of teething?

 Every baby is different, with some babies not showing any symptoms while others have a difficult and painful experience.
-Below are some signs to identify a teething baby.
+Below are some signs to identify that your baby is teething.

 Some of the early signs can be as simple as your baby pulling on their ears or chewing on their fingers.
 More common signs can be mood changes where your baby becomes more irritable and cranky.
 They may also have swollen gums and an increase in chewing.
 You may find your baby is dribbling and drooling more and may have a mild fever.
 One unfortunate side effect is that it can interrupt their sleep patterns causing restless and sleepless nights for both babies and parents alike.